Graphics Card Compatibility – Here’s How To Check

 The powerful RTX 2080 Ti will require two 8-pin connector cables

-As far as required PSU capacity is concerned, a good rule of thumb is that the amount of power your GPU uses should be at most half of your PSU’s maximum power.
+As far as required PSU capacity is concerned, a sound rule of thumb is that the amount of power your GPU uses should be at most half of your PSU’s maximum power.
 Ideally, your graphics card will be around 40% of your PSU’s capacity.

 This is important because a GPU will draw more power under heavy loads, such as playing an intensive AAA title or rendering a high-resolution video.
 As consumption can increase in these situations, it’s important to have the necessary amount of extra headroom for your PSU.